-The iService customer portals provide your customers the option to collaborate with you on every aspect of their interaction with your organization.
+The iService customer portals allow your customers to collaborate with you on every aspect of their interaction with your organization.
 For example, they can update mailing list subscriptions, view past interaction history, and control the customer data they provide you.

 But in some cases, you might want to limit access to these features that require customer login.
 For example, maybe you are only using the portal to publish basic support information and capture questions.
 Or, perhaps you have a separate login that customers use to manage their customer data or order history.
 In those scenarios, you might need to remove the option for registering or logging into the portal.

 This is now supported through a simple configuration option.
-To suppress the login and sign up links, just add this code to your customization form.
+To suppress the login and sign-up links, add this code to your customization form.

 var showLoginRegister = false;